 This basic office chair from Smugdesk doesn't have a gratuitous number of adjustments and features that bump up its price, but it does have enough to keep you comfortable throughout the workday.
 Starting from the top, the design offers a headrest made with breathable mesh that follows the curve of your neck.
 The back area consists of the same material, but you’ll also find a padded pillow in the lower lumbar region for extra soft support.
 Plus, the seat has padding so it won’t be uncomfortable to sit on during long workdays.

 You can adjust tilt tension and seat height to reduce the tension on your back and legs.
 The height range is between 17.3 to 21.1 inches.
 At the bottom, a nylon base supports the chair, coming with five wheels for smooth movement when you transport it.
 This seat is strong, supporting up to 300 pounds.

-Working at a standing desk is an ergonomic choice in and of itself, allowing you to sneak in movement and blood circulation while you check your emails and do other tasks on your computer.
-Inevitably, however, you'll want to rest your legs and sit down.
-When you need a break from standing, Office Star’s drafting chair is a great option.
-The chair has a breathable screen back so you won't feel too hot or stuffy when sitting for extended periods of time.
+Working at a standing desk is an ergonomic choice in and of itself, allowing you to sneak in movement and blood circulation while working on your computer.
+Still, when you need a break from standing, Office Star’s drafting chair is a great option.
+This ergonomic office chair has a breathable screen back so you won't feel too hot or stuffy when sitting for extended periods of time.
 The cushioned seat is thick and spacious, suitable for most body shapes.
 You can choose between a fabric or vinyl seat, though keep in mind that fabric option costs a bit more.

 You can adjust the seat height as well as swivel around in a 360-degree motion.
 The seat can range between 15.75 and 20.25 inches from the floor, so the chair suits different builds.
 Its weight capacity is good too, coming with a 250-pound limit.
 The supporting rolling wheels are smooth and durable, holding up well even under heavy use.